VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 Two main controls let users filter and explore the data:

 1. **Year range slider:** Users can select any time period from 2010 to 2024.
-All charts update automatically to show only that period.
-This helps users focus on specific time frames like "before COVID" or "recent years."
+All charts update automatically to show only that period. **Importantly, the left handle (start year) sets the baseline** - all price indices are recalculated relative to this year.
+For example, if you select 2015-2020, all prices will be shown relative to 2015 = 100.
+This allows flexible comparison of any time period.
+The scatter plot is an exception and always uses the original 2010 baseline.

-2. **Country selector:** A multi-select dropdown lets users choose which countries to display in the time series chart.
-By default, we show five major countries (Germany, France, Italy, Spain, UK), but users can add or remove countries as needed.
+2. **Country selector:** A multi-select dropdown lets users choose which countries to display across all charts.
+By default (when empty), the map and bar chart show all 30 countries, while the time series chart shows the top 10 countries by latest price index for readability.
+Users can select specific countries to focus their analysis.

 ---